lathamk4/Capstone_MT_20_1/README.md

 4) Data Augmentation: Generate synthetic samples to increase the diversity of training data.
 5) Expert Review: Collaborate with medical professionals to validate and refine the dataset, ensuring its clinical relevance and accuracy.
 6) Error Analysis: Generate and analyze a confusion matrix to identify class-specific misclassifications.
 7) For Clinical BERT , Increase training epochs to 5–10; apply learning rate warm-up and decay; consider gradient clipping.

+# Additional Steps performed:
+1) Model Saving: Store associated preprocessing objects (e.g., tokenizers, encoders) to ensure consistency during inference.
+Helps to avoid retraining , Imporves efficiency and makes it deployment ready
+2) Inference Pipeline: Set up a pipeline that takes new, unseen medical transcriptions and processes them through the same preprocessing steps.Load the saved model and generate predictions for the appropriate medical specialty.
+3) Package the model and inference pipeline into a service.
+FASTAPI was used .
+This step ensures low-latency, scalable responses for real-world usage.